 The damaged areas will be like a carpet that is not tacked down.
 We get calls from people that tell us that the wind created by their lawn mower blew parts of their lawn away.
 Other times, the grass will stay green and in place for a while if there is enough rain but, when it dries out, the damaged areas turn brown very quickly.

 Grubs are also a food source for birds and skunks.
-Both can cause damage to your grass as they forage for a nice dinner.
-Eliminating a grub population can prevent the damage and also discourage skunks from visiting your lawn – gotta like that!
+Both can cause damage to your grass as they forage for a nice meal.
+Eliminating a grub population can help prevent damage and also discourage skunks from visiting your lawn – gotta like that!

 Lawn Grub Treatment

-Our experts know how to fix grub damage and then apply lawn grub treatments.
-There are two types of treatments we provide for grubs: Preventative & Curative
+Our experts know how to fix grub damage and then apply grub treatments.
+There are two types of treatments we provide for grubs: Preventative and Curative

 Curative grub treatments are performed on lawns that are currently experiencing grub damage.
 The material used will work fast to stop the grubs in their tracks.
 If you have damage from lawn grubs, Green Giant can fix that as well by aerating and overseeding your lawn.
 Aeration with overseeding is the least disruptive way to repair damaged turf.